 So, what to expect from a foreign language tutor?

-Well, no, a language tutor can’t beat the language into your head.
+Well, no, a language tutor can’t beam the language into your head.
 Yet he or she can explain and illustrate and provide you with some skills practice.
 Your tutor can provide good corrective feedback, help with materials and methods and help keep you motivated and engaged.
 No wonder so many successful language learners work a lot with tutors.

-Next: specific ideas of what to do at the different levels.
+Next post in the series will be: specific ideas of what to do at the different levels.

 Do share your expectations of a good teacher.
 What are you looking for?
 What do you think it’s realistic to expect from an online teacher?
 Share your stories or any further questions in the comments below.